 Here they are used to make delicious Latkes; a type of traditional Jewish potato pancake.

-Follow a recipe; Follow food safety and hygiene rules; Tidy away; Chop using the bridge/claw technique safely; Use a box grater safely; Use measuring spoons and cups; Season to taste.
+Follow a recipe; follow food safety and hygiene rules; tidy away; chop using the bridge/claw technique safely; break an egg; use weighing scales; use a box grater safely; use measuring spoons; use an oven (with adult supervision); season to taste.

-Knife, box grater, chopping board, measuring spoons, baking tray, large bowl, baking paper, spatula, spoon, oven gloves.
+Knife, box grater, chopping board, measuring spoons, baking tray, large bowl, baking paper, spatula, spoon, oven gloves, weighing scales.

 Ingredients (serves 15):